Gradinarite/G-Point/README.md

 - **main.tsx**: Entry point.

 ### Key Features

 - **Modern UI**: Built with React and Vite for fast development and hot reloading.
+Responsive design for desktop and mobile.
-- **Type Safety**: TypeScript throughout for reliability.
+- **Type Safety**: TypeScript throughout for reliability and maintainability.
-- **API Integration**: Communicates with the backend via RESTful endpoints.
+- **API Integration**: Communicates with the backend via RESTful endpoints using Axios.
+Handles authentication, CRUD, and error states.
-- **Authentication**: Login component for user access.
+- **Authentication**: Login component for user access, with JWT token management and protected routes.
 - **Reusable Components**: Shared UI and logic for maintainability.
+Includes appointment forms, service lists, slot pickers, and more.
+- **API Tester**: Built-in tool for testing backend endpoints directly from the frontend.
+- **State Management**: Uses React hooks and context for managing global state (user, appointments, etc.).
+- **Styling**: CSS Modules for scoped, maintainable styles.

 ### How to Run (Frontend)
 1. Navigate to `GPoint-Front/GPoint`.